AJAYKUMAR-B-S/Namaste-React/Episode-02--Igniting-our-APP/Theory/Episode-02-Theory.md

 ## Q: What is `NPM`?

-A: `npm` is the package manager for the Node.js JavaScript runtime environment.
-It is an online repository for publishing and installing packages (libraries or modules) that can be used in Node.js applications.
+A: `npm` is the `package manager` for the `Node.js JavaScript runtime environment`.
+It is an `online repository` for publishing and installing `packages` (libraries or modules) that can be used in `Node.js applications`.

 ## Q: What is `Parcel/Webpack`?
 Why do we need it?

-A: `Parcel/Webpack` is a popular open-source JavaScript bundlers for web applications.
-A bundler is a tool that takes various pieces of code, assets, and dependencies from a web application and bundles them together into a format that is optimized forward deployment on the web.
+A: `Parcel/Webpack` is a popular open-source `JavaScript bundlers` for web applications.
+A `bundler` is a tool that takes various pieces of `code`, `assets`, and `dependencies` from a web application and `bundles them together` into a format that is optimized forward deployment on the web.

 ## Q: What is `.parcel-cache`?

-A: The `parcel-cache` directory in Parcel is a storage location used by the Parcel bundler to cache (cache is a temporary storage for quick access to frequently used data) intermediate build results and metadata.
-This caching mechanism improves build performance by avoiding redundant work, allowing Parcel to quickly rebuild only the parts of the project that have changed.
+A: The `parcel-cache` directory in `Parcel` is a storage location used by the Parcel bundler to `cache` `(cache is a temporary storage for quick access to frequently used data)` intermediate build results and metadata.
+This caching mechanism improves build performance by avoiding `redundant work`, allowing Parcel to quickly rebuild only the parts of the project that have changed.

 ## Q: What is `npx`?

-A: `npx` stands for Node Package Execute and it comes with the `npm`, when we installed `npm` above 5.2.0 version then automatically `npx` will be installed.
+A: `npx` stands for `Package Execute` and it comes with the `npm`, when we installed `npm` above 5.2.0 version then automatically `npx` will be installed.
 It is a `npm package runner` that can execute any package that we want from the `npm` registry without even installing that package.
 The `npx` is useful during a single time use package.
 If we have installed npm below 5.2.0 then npx is not installed in our system.

 ## Q: What is difference between `dependencies` vs `devDependencies`?